 10 Vein10,0 10 Dublin10,0

-A place Cities with the highest rainfall Annual precipitation, see A place Cities with the least rainfall Annual precipitation, see
+Place Cities with the most rainfall Annual precipitation, see Place Cities with the least rainfall Annual precipitation, see

 1 Zurich107,4 1 Athens37,6